Tunnel magnetoresistance: Physical explanation

 If no voltage is applied to the junction, electrons tunnel in both directions with equal rates.
 With a bias voltage U, electrons tunnel preferentially to the positive electrode.
 With the assumption that spin is conserved during tunneling, the current can be described in a two-current model.
-The total current is split in two partial currents, one for the spin-up electrons and another for the spin-down electrons.
+The total current is split in two partial currents: one for the spin-up electrons and another for the spin-down electrons.
 These vary depending on the magnetic state of the junctions.

 There are two possibilities to obtain a defined anti-parallel state.
 First, one can use ferromagnets with different coercivities (by using different materials or different film thicknesses).
 And second, one of the ferromagnets can be coupled with an antiferromagnet (exchange bias).
 In this case the magnetization of the uncoupled electrode remains "free".

 The TMR becomes infinite if P_{1} and P_{2} equal 1, i.e. if both electrodes have 100% spin polarization.
-In this case the magnetic tunnel junction becomes a switch, that switches magnetically between low resistance and infinite resistance.
+In this case the magnetic tunnel junction becomes a switch, which switches magnetically between low resistance and infinite resistance.
 Materials that come into consideration for this are called ferromagnetic half-metals.
 Their conduction electrons are fully spin-polarized.
-This property is theoretically predicted for a number of materials (e.g. CrO_{2}, various Heusler alloys) but its experimental confirmation has been the subject of subtle debate.
+This property is theoretically predicted for a number of materials (e.g. CrO_{2}, various Heusler alloys), but its experimental confirmation has been the subject of subtle debate.
 Nevertheless, if one considers only those electrons that enter into transport, measurements by Bowen et al. of up to 99.6% spin polarization at the interface between La_{0.7}Sr_{0.3}MnO_{3} and SrTiO_{3} pragmatically amount to experimental proof of this property.

 The TMR decreases with both increasing temperature and increasing bias voltage.
-Both can be understood in principle by magnon excitations and interactions with magnons, as well as due to tunnelling with respect to localized states induced by oxygen vacancies (see Symmetry Filtering section hereafter).
+Both can be understood in principle by magnon excitations and interactions with magnons, as well as due to tunnelling with respect to localized states induced by oxygen vacancies (see the next section).